Fudan-iGEM/2025-wiki/pages/inclusivity.md

 #### Sensory-friendly research design

-Through literature review and our personal experience, we have realized that the existing research methods centered on "medical experience" are insufficient, and patients have more in-depth information worth exploring during the treatment process[^6].
+Through literature review and our previous questionnaire activities, we identified limitations in conventional healthcare surveys that rely predominantly on quantitative methods[^7].
+For instance, several participants who reported in the quantitative questionnaire that "they had not been treated unfairly due to fungal issues" voiced related concerns while sharing their doodles.
+Participants expressed feeling pressured when conveying negative feedback in standard surveys.

+For populations affected by fungal conditions—who tend to be more environmentally sensitive and psychologically vulnerable to contextual stress—a research approach that reduces such pressure is essential to help them articulate those "unspeakable truths."
 Therefore, we designed a [**Participatory Mapping & Illness Experience Atlas**](https://static.igem.wiki/teams/5643/pageimage/inclusivity/participatory-mapping-research-materials.pdf) as a sensory-friendly research activity.
 Participants—including EB patients—were invited to use one medical encounter as an example, and to describe their journey through care not only in words, but also through drawings, symbols, and embodied metaphors.

 ![Participants express themselves through graffiti.](https://static.igem.wiki/teams/5643/pageimage/inclusivity/inclusivity2map.webp)